TortillaZHawaii/GrainAuger/README.md

 </details>

+## Limitations

+As of now, Grain Auger has the following limitations:
+- The DSL is not fully implemented and is still a work in progress.
+The current implementation is a proof of concept and is not feature-complete.
+For example user cannot chain multiple processors without defining a variable for each processor.
+- Source generated code is not being read by Orleans source generators.
+This in turn requires user to manually copy generated files and save them to the drive.
+Read more about this limitation [here](https://github.com/dotnet/roslyn/issues/57239#issue-1030698206).

 ## Related Work

 - [Microsoft Orleans](https://learn.microsoft.com/en-us/dotnet/orleans/): Orleans is a framework for building distributed systems in .NET.
 It provides a simple programming model for building distributed applications using the actor model.
 Orleans streams are a powerful abstraction for building scalable and fault-tolerant data processing pipelines.